uri-library-data-services/iassist-preview/content/blog/new-version-us-nsf-cyberinfrastructure-plan.md

 individuals with the necessary expertise to structure them and to support their effective use.

-p\.
+p.
 17-19 Also contains references to ICPSR, RLG and NARA, etc. and relationship to CI.

-p\.
+p.
 20 Principles stated

-and so on\....
+and so on....

 This May at our conference we will have a number of sessions, including an opening plenary address by Dan Atkins, related to the issues raised